Sometimes there’s God so quickly!Tennessee Williams

 HIGH MAGIC.
 You’ll notice I saved this one for last.
-That’s because High Magic is the central focus here.
+That’s because High Magic is the central focus of this book.
 It’s called “high,” not because it gives you such a palpable high, but because it was practiced by the educated magicians, wizards, Kabbalists and alchemists in the high, walled cities.
 Also called the Great Work, the basic goal of High Magic is to exalt oneself to one’s highest height, whether you call that God, Goddess, Higher Self, Higher Genius or Holy Guardian Angel.
 To put it simply, it’s the way of striving for – and possibly attaining – genius.
 There’s certainly value in knowing success with the lower forms of magic; but it’s the uplift of the spirit, the higher magic, that’s the launching of the soul to its star.

 This article will not teach you how to do magic; that’s not my mission.
 Perhaps it will inspire you to pursue it on your own, if you’re interested.
 But I hope that the ideas of magic, especially High Magic, will encourage you to find your True Will, your purpose in life, your greatest self-vision.